-(d) Qualifying organizations. - The Board officially recognizes certain nonprofit religious, charitable, social service, and similar organizations as legal service providers.
-See 8 C.F.R. § 1292.2(a).
-To be recognized by the Board, an organization must affirmatively apply for that recognition.
-Such an organization must establish to the satisfaction of the Board that its fees are nominal, that it does not assess excessive membership dues for persons given assistance, and that it has at its disposal adequate knowledge, information, and experience in immigration law and procedure.
-The qualifications and procedures for organizations seeking Board recognition are set forth in the regulations.
-See 8 C.F.R. § 1292.2(a), (b).
-Questions regarding recognition may be directed to EOIR's Recognition & Accreditation (R&A) Program Coordinator.
+(d) Qualifying organizations. - The OLAP officially recognizes certain nonprofit, religious, charitable, social service, and similar organizations as legal service providers.
+See 8 C.F.R. § 1292.11.
+To be recognized by EOIR, an organization must affirmatively apply for that recognition.
+Such an organization must establish to the satisfaction of the OLAP that it has access to adequate knowledge, information, and experience in immigration law and procedure.
+The qualifications and procedures for organizations seeking EOIR recognition are set forth in the regulations.
+See 8 C.F.R. § 1292.11.
+Questions regarding recognition may be directed to OLAP's Recognition & Accreditation (R&A) Coordinator.
 See Appendix B (Directory).
-Additional information regarding the Recognition & Accreditation Program is available on the EOIR website.
+Additional information regarding Recognition & Accreditation is available on the EOIR website.

-(e) Qualifying representatives. - The Board accredits persons of good moral character as representatives of qualifying organizations.
-See 8 C.F.R. § 1292.2(d).
-Representatives of recognized organizations are not, however, automatically accredited by the Board.
+(e) Qualifying representatives. - The OLAP accredits persons as representatives of qualifying organizations.
+See 8 C.F.R. § 1292.12.
+Representatives of recognized organizations are not, however, automatically accredited by EOIR.
 Rather, the recognized organizations must affirmatively apply for accreditation on each representative's behalf.
-See 8 C.F.R. § 1292.2(d).
+See 8 C.F.R. §§ 1292.12(b), 1292.13.